XR4biomed/XR4biomed.github.io/_pages/home.md

 "VR/AR for Biomedical Image Analysis and Clinical Neurosciences" is a tutorial for the 2023 International Conference on Computer Vision (ICCV).

-In this tutorial, we introduce and showcase recent, highly interesting applications of virtual-reality (VR) and augmented-reality (AR) for biomedical image analysis and clinical neurosciences.
+In this tutorial, we introduce and showcase recent, highly interesting applications of **virtual-reality (VR)** and **augmented-reality (AR)** for **biomedical image analysis and clinical neurosciences**.
 In recent years, there has been a vast interest in VR/AR and biomedical image analysis.
 We hope to bring together VR/AR and biomedical and clinical applications to meet the growing interest across communities.

-Our exciting program covers the following topics of interest with VR/AR:
+Our exciting program will cover the following topics of interest with VR/AR:

 * Life Sciences Image Analysis
 * Cerebrovascular Image Analysis
 * Clinical Neurosciences and Practices
 * Clinical Anatomy Teaching

+We look forward to seeing you on **Oct 2nd 2023 2pm-6pm @ Paris convention center**!

-# Live Hands-on Sessions
+## Live Hands-on Sessions

-We will also feature live hands-on sessions for the participants!
+We will feature live hands-on sessions for the participants!

-We will demonstrate the VR/AR projects from the invited speakers in action, and dedicate more than an hour of the program for the participants to try out the devices live.
+We will demonstrate the VR/AR projects from the invited speakers in action!
+**More than an hour of the program will be dedicated to the participants trying out the devices live!**
 Participants are also encouraged to bring their own data and their own scenarios for VR/AR and we can explore together.

 ---